ryanbethel/arc-plugin-oauth/README.md

 # Architect OAuth Plugin
 A plugin for adding OAuth to Architect apps.
-It includes mocking for local development to avoid setting up oauth providers until you are ready to deploy for the first time.
+It includes mocking for local development so no provider keys are needed until you are ready to deploy.

 ## Getting started
-The following are the minimal steps to use the plugin for a new app before a real OAuth provider is setup using the mock provider.
+To get started follow these steps:
 1. `npm i arc-plugin-oauth`
 2. Add plugin to Architect manifest:
 ```